ImageMagick/Usage-Markdown/morphology/index.md

 SKIZ (Skeleton by Influence Zones) is a skeleton of the background, the negative of the operation.
 That is dividing the regions closest to each foreground object.  (generated by thickening)

-Generally a SKIZ is pruned down to simple areas, or basins, by also eroding end of line segments, unless they are attached to a image edge.
+Generally a SKIZ is pruned down to simple areas, or basins, by also eroding end of line segments, unless they are attached to an image edge.

 Identifying shape by their skeletons.